watem-sedem/watem-sedem/docs/input.rst

 Filename of a textfile with rainfall values.
 The text file contains a table (tab-delimited) with two columns without header.
 The first column contains the time in minutes (starting from 0), the second column contains the rainfall in mm.
+The rainfall of the first timestamp must be zero.

 .. _kmap: